Last Updated: February 3, 2026

 Key Challenges

-• High energy consumption and limited grid capacity in Tier-1 data center hubs
+High energy consumption and limited grid capacity in Tier-1 data center hubs are constraining new builds and forcing operators to look beyond established markets such as Dublin, Frankfurt, and Amsterdam for incremental capacity.

 Key Opportunities

-• Increasing demand for edge AI infrastructure in manufacturing, automotive, and telecom
+Increasing demand for edge AI infrastructure across manufacturing, automotive, and telecom is creating opportunities for distributed, lower-latency deployments outside traditional Tier-1 hubs.

-• Development of sovereign and localized cloud ecosystems backed by national strategy
+Development of sovereign and localized cloud ecosystems, often backed by national strategy and public funding, is opening a structural growth lane for European-headquartered providers and regional colocation specialists.

 Future Outlook